 Who Should Attend

 Additionally, anyone wishing to acquire more specialized knowledge for working with (or within) technology/offensive security startups will also benefit.
-This might include:
+This includes:

 - Offensive Security Operators